Antares0982/zmij/README.md

 ## Differences from Schubfach

-* Selection from 1-3 candidates instead of 2-4
-* Fewer integer multiplications in the shorter case
+* 1 instead of 3 multiplications by powers of 10 in the common case
 * Faster logarithm approximations
 * Faster division and modulo
 * Fewer conditional branches